 There was no additional restoration seeding in 2023.
-Phase D1 irrigation was used once to add approximately 2 inches in November 2023.

 Development shall be phased such that only approximately 20 acres are disturbed at any one time.
 Riversidian sage scrub restoration activities shall be similarly phased.
 (Responsible Agencies: RCDWR, LEA)

 Landfill development, along with closure and restoration, is phased to comply with this measure and is implemented in accordance with the Implementing Agreement, dated July 2001, for the approved HCP that was entered by USFWS, CDFW, USA Waste, and Riverside County.